BlueBrain/sonata-extension/source/sonata_simulation.rst

 *Optional*.

-Collection of dictionaries with each member describing one pattern of stimulus to be injected.
+Dictionary of dictionaries with each member describing one pattern of stimulus to be injected.

 .. table::